AuCson/aucson.github.io/index.md

 Hi, I'm Xisen Jin.
 I am a senior year student of Fudan University, China, majored in Computer Science and Technology.

 I'm aspired for academic research and I'm planned for a Ph.D.
 I also enjoy building interesting stuffs by programming.
+Update: I will be having an exciting summer research intern in UT Austin this summer, advised by [Prof. Philipp Krähenbühl] (http://www.philkr.net/)
 <br>

 ## Research Interest